Small group walking tour of New Zealand

 Day 3: Bay of Islands - Auckland

-Meet your guide for a privately guided tour of the Tuatari Wetlands.
-(1.5hrs).
-Discover the secrets of the Tautari Wetland and learn why wetlands need to be restored.
-You’ll hear the story of the people behind the wetland; the family who gifted the land to the Trust.
+After breakfast we depart Auckland and continue Southbound to Sanctuary Mountain.
+(2hrs drive).
+We meet our guide for a privately guided tour of the Tuatari Wetlands.
+We discover the secrets of the Tautari Wetland and learn why wetlands need to be restored.
+We will hear the story of the people behind the wetland; the family who gifted the land to the Trust.
 Walk along the inside of our multi-species predator-proof fence and find out how we keep the wetland pest-free.
 Explore the Tuatarium with your guide for an insight into the fascinating world of tuatara – their history, life cycle and unique physical characteristics and hear about how they came to be at Sanctuary Mountain.
+The wetland is also home to a breeding pair of flightless takahē.
+A species once thought to be lost forever, the takahē made history when they were rediscovered 1948.
+Encountering a takahē for the first time can transport you to a pre-historic world!
+Please note: Viewing of takahē may be restricted during their breeding season (Oct-Jan).

 Day 6: Wanaka